 Asclepias syriaca (3 feet tall, zones 3 to 9, full sun) is another perennial that grows like a weed (because that's what it is).
 Kids love to chase the seed-bearing "cotton" it puts out, which gets blown by the wind.
 This milkweed is also important to monarch butterflies.

-It's easy to grow Pisum sativum var. marcrocarpon from seed (10-day germination period), and kids can eat the fruits of their labors shortly after.
+It's easy to grow Pisum sativum var. marcrocarpon from seed (10-day germination period) as long as you have a sunny area, and kids can eat the fruits of their labors shortly after.
 Snap peas grow quickly and like cold weather, so this is one project children can undertake during spring.